The State of Cyber Resiliency Metrics on Embedded Systems

 Already defined frameworks and metrics

 The state of metrics and assessment for cybersecurity and resiliency is a work in progress.
 Some very useful work has been published by the National Institute of Standards (NIST) related to the security engineering process and the defining of frameworks to allow for the evaluation of the cyber resiliency of systems.
-Important documents published by NIST include the Risk Management Framework (RMF) NIST Special Publication 800.73, and the associated publications 800.53 and 800.53A, that define security and privacy controls and how to assess those controls for federal information systems.
+Important documents published by NIST include the Risk Management Framework (RMF) NIST Special Publication 800.73, and the associated publications 800.53 and 800.53A, which define security and privacy controls and how to assess those controls for federal information systems.

 These NIST documents help define the RMF process, lay out which security controls to apply to systems, and determine how to assess those security controls.
 While the RMF process does not define metrics per se, it does create a framework for designing, categorizing, and assessing the security of information systems.
 With some tailoring for embedded systems, it can provide a workable framework in which to define the metrics of cyber resiliency for a system.
 Some of the controls within RMF contain language that mandates how metrics need to be defined and provides a broad outline of what that metric is tracking.
 (Figure 1.)
 Although the RMF does not define these metrics in detail, it does help to define the types of metrics that are important.
 Some of the RMF controls and associated referenced metrics include